 Their over-inflated sense of self makes it difficult to maintain a healthy, long-term relationship.
 Narcissists who become parents view their children as a reflection of themselves.
 They push their children towards success in the areas of life they deem valuable.
 Narcissists enjoy having control and even have the need to feel in control.
 Having children allows them to have control over another person.
 They want their children to embody what they think is important, taking on the successes of their children as their own.

 While at a glance it might seem like she is validating him, the mother almost overemphasizes and even idolizes the son.
 She starts to inflate his ego to an unhealthy level by putting him on a pedestal.
 As a child, the son might feel more confident in himself, but putting him on a pedestal at such a young age can set him up to fall hard.

-Typically, he will then begin to resent her as he is no longer getting admired or his ego getting reinforced.
-To manage his painful emotions, he begins to seek inflating his sense of self on his own.
+Typically, he will then begin to resent her as he is no longer getting admired and his ego is not receiving the reinforcement it’s grown accustomed to.
+To manage his painful emotions, he begins to seek alternative methods of inflating his sense of self on his own.
 He focuses on building up his own ego.
 The son grows into a person who idealizes himself, puts his needs first, and feels entitlement towards everything in his life.
 He loses the ability to empathize, focusing only on his own needs and feelings and in turn dismisses the needs and feelings of others.
 In reality, the son is a deeply insecure person attempting to hide his true feelings about himself.

 The narcissistic dynamic in any parent-child relationship can lead to dire consequences.
 The child may become a narcissist themselves or at the very least will be deeply wounded by the way their parent has treated them.
 The mother-son relationship is not the only type of relationship that can be affected.
 However, sons with narcissistic mothers are often at a higher risk for developing narcissism as well.
 Especially earlier in childhood, it is important to recognize the significance of the parent-child relationship in terms of attachment and how the type of attachment to their parent can impact the child moving forward.